ibexa/documentation-developer/docs/guide/clustering.md

 The minimal requirements are the following *(with what is currently supported in italics)*:

 - Shared HTTP cache *(using Varnish)*
-- Shared Persistence cache and Sessions *(using Memcached, or experimentally also Redis)*
+- Shared Persistence cache and Sessions *(using Memcached, or Redis)*
 - Shared Database *(using MySQL/MariaDB)*
 - Shared Filesystem *(using NFS, or experimentally also S3)*